The Bay Area Urban Manufacturing InitiativeStrengthening regional connections, growing regional manufacturing

 Join us.
 Be part of the resurgent Bay Area manufacturing economy.

 BAY AREA URBAN

-The 2017 Bay Area Urban Manufacturing Summit is the culmination of the year’s work highlighting the strength, diversity, and versatility of manufacturing in the Bay Area.
-Last year’s inaugural Summit drew more than 450 regional leaders and featured the Mayors and Vice-Mayors of San Francisco, San Jose, Oakland, and Fremont as well as leading Bay Area manufacturing companies.
+The 2017 Bay Area Urban Manufacturing Summit was the culmination of the year’s work highlighting the strength, diversity, and versatility of manufacturing in the Bay Area.
+This year the Summit took place in West Oakland and drew more than 400 regional leaders and featured Assemblymember Rob Bonta, Mayor Libby Schaaf of Oakland and speakers from Local Brewing, Impossible Foods, and Hodo Soy.

 The Bay Area Urban Manufacturing Summit provides a unique opportunity for you to partner in this growing regional collaboration to advance the number of middle-income jobs and create a more equitable and diverse regional economy.